itsaman080/Market_Validator/README.md

 # 💡 AI Market Validator Tool

-An AI-powered Streamlit web app that helps startup founders and entrepreneurs validate their business ideas by:
+The AI Market Validator Tool is a Streamlit-based web app that helps startup founders and entrepreneurs validate their business ideas by analyzing competitors, identifying market gaps, and generating concise AI-driven reports.

+Instead of spending days manually searching for competitors and analyzing reports, this tool automates the process using AI + web search + embeddings.

+This app helps startup founders and entrepreneurs validate their business ideas by:

 - Searching for existing competitors using **Google Custom Search**
 - Measuring **semantic similarity** using **Sentence Transformers**